kmatjeke/Darkly/Sql_Injection_basic/Resources/explanation.md

 ## Manipulation

-getting current database name and listing all databases:
+### getting current database name and listing all databases

 ```